PurpleSensation/PeekPy/README.md

-# PeekPy - Simple Python Logging Tools
+# PeekPy - Hierarchical Console Logging

-A small collection of logging utilities I made for my own projects.
-The main component is a hierarchical logging system that I've been refining over time.
+A hierarchical logging system for Python that handles nested console logs with indentation and clean terminal output.

 ## Quick Start - Multi-Module Logging